Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Unfortunately, hot spots may appear on your cat no matter what you do.
 That being said, there are some prevention tips you can implement to help minimize the risk of hot spots appearing on your cat.

-The first thing you should do to prevent hot spots from developing in your cat is to provide your cat proper medication, such as parasite treatment and flea medications.
-This proper medication is important for all aspects of your cat’s health, but it can help prevent hot spots as well.
+The first thing you should do to prevent hot spots from developing in your cat is to provide them with preventative parasite medication, such as flea drops or flea tablets.
+This anti-parasite medication is important for all aspects of your cat’s health, but it can help prevent hot spots as well.

 If your cat’s fur gets matted or excessively long, the chances of your cat developing a hot spot increases.
 Make sure to groom your cat’s fur properly.
 This step is especially important during the summer months when humidity is at an all-time high.

 If you know that your cat has certain allergens, try your best to avoid these allergens.
-Obviously, don’t feed your cat foods that you know it’s allergic to.
-If your cat experiences environmental allergens, you can ask your vet to prescribe a cat-friendly allergy pill as well.
+Obviously, don’t feed your cat foods that you know they are allergic to.
+If your cat’s allergies are triggered by environmental allergens, you can discuss immunotherapy (allergy shots) and medications with your vet to ease your cat’s signs.

 divider-cat